 This is the simplest ticket to the Harry Potter Studio which includes only your entry there.
 You can find these types of tickets only on the official website at £52 for adults and £40 for kids (if you’re looking for some family combos stay tuned because I’ll talk about that in a moment).

 With this ticket you’ll get to explore all the Harry Potter studio sets at Warner Bros in London but you’ll have to pick a time and date for your visit when booking.

-NOTE: You’ll have to get to the Studio 20 min before your allocated entry time however you will still wait until your time slot starts to get in.
+NOTE: You’ll have to arrive early at the Studio, that is at least 20 min before your allocated entry time however you will still wait until your time slot starts to get in.

 It’s super important to arrive on time!
 If you do happen to miss your time slot the staff will try to get you in on the next one, however if it’s a busy day and there’s no space you’ll have to re-book your tickets for a future date.

-Unfortunately these tickets are non-refundable so you won’t get your money back if you cancel.
+These tickets are the cheap alternative, but unfortunately they are non-refundable so you won’t get your money back if you cancel.
 However if you just want to change the date you can do that for a £10 fee.
 You can contact them right here and discuss further with them if that’s the case.

 PRO TIP: If tickets are sold out for your dates or you are not 100% sure of the date of your visit, I recommend booking a refundable ticket and transport option.
 Check out section #2 for more details.

 Fun Fact: Every year around Christmas the studio staff transforms the set into a Winter Wonderland!
 Go around that time and you’ll see the model of the castle used for filming covered in snow that never melts!

 Both cost the same £160 but they’re different in terms of how many adults or kids you’re bringing.
 So the first option is for a family of 2 Adults + 2 Kids and the second one is for a family of 1 Adult + 3 Kids.

 These tickets are only available on the official website and they are also non-refundable.